SPEAR-1: Scaling Beyond Robot Demonstrations via 3D Understanding

 \textbf{SIMPLER WidowX experiments}.
 We perform an ablation study by training on a subset of the Bridge V2~\citep{walke2023bridgedata} dataset, containing demonstrations only from a single kitchen sink environment, and evaluate the models in the SIMPLER~\citep{li24simpler} WidowX environments (see Appendix \ref{subsec:app-vla-3d-ablate} for details).
 This induces a distribution shift, which allows to demonstrate the benefits of 3D pretraining when evaluating in unseen environments.
 In contrast, training on entire Bridge V2 leads to nearly the same performance for all models due to the close match between training and evaluations.

 Results are reported in \cref{tab:vlm-3d-ablation}.
 First, we note that simply using \mnamevlm architecture and training without object-level prompts, but only 3D coordinates of random pixels (row 2), does not lead to any meaningful change in VLA performance over the baseline $\pi_0$ model based on PaliGemma (row 1).
-However, training \mnamevlm on all 3D object-level tasks (\cref{fig:3dvlm}), we observe a significant improvement in performance (row 3 and 5 vs. row 1).
-We also observe the importance of training SigLIP and MoGe encoders both during VLM and VLA training (row 3-5), with the best performance achieved when both are fine-tuned during VLM training and frozen MoGe during VLA training (row 5).
+Training PaliGemma without MoGe encoder on all 3D object-level tasks (\cref{fig:3dvlm}), leads to some improvement (row 3 vs 1).
+Integrating MoGe leads to an even bigger jump in performance (row 6 vs. row 3).
+We also observe the importance of training SigLIP and MoGe encoders both during VLM and VLA training (row 4-6), with the best performance achieved when both are fine-tuned during VLM training and frozen MoGe during VLA training (row 6).
 We hypothesize this is because SigLIP has been trained only for image level semantics, while MoGe has been trained for dense and detailed depth prediction, which is much closer to the nature of robotic manipulation.